-Short for AT Attachment, ATA was first approved May 12, 1994, under the ANSI document number X3.221-1994 and is an interface used to connect such devices as hard drives, CD-ROM drives, and other disk drives.
+Short for Advanced Technology Attachment, ATA was first approved May 12, 1994, under the ANSI document number X3.221-1994 and is an interface used to connect such devices as hard drives, CD-ROM drives, and other disk drives.
 The first ATA interface is now commonly referred to as PATA, which is short for Parallel AT Attachment after the introduction of SATA.
 Today, almost all home computers use the ATA interface, including Apple computers, which use SATA.

 The ATA standard is backwards compatible, which means new ATA drives (excluding SATA) can be used with older ATA interfaces.
 Additionally, any new feature introduced is also found in all future releases.
 For example, ATA-4 has support for PIO modes 0, 1, 2, 3, and 4, even though these were first introduced in ATA-1 and ATA-2.